syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 {% endtabs %}

-## How to resolve LibSkiaSharp not found exception?
+## How to resolve LibSkiaSharp not found exception

 This issue may arise due to the following reasons.

-In Docker environment, Kindly add the following line in your docker file to resolve this exception.
+In Docker environment, add the following line in your docker file to resolve this exception.
 {% tabs %}

 {% highlight Dockerfile %}